Stock market today: Wall Street slips ahead of Fed meeting

 NEW YORK (AP) — Stocks fell on Wall Street Tuesday ahead of several key inflation reports this week and the Federal Reserve’s latest interest rate policy decision.

-The S&P 500 shed 0.5%.
-Nearly 90% of stocks in the benchmark index fell.
-The Dow Jones Industrial Average fell 339 points, or 0.9% and the Nasdaq slipped 0.3% as of 10:01 a.m.
+The S&P 500 shed 0.2%.
+Roughly 80% of stocks in the benchmark index fell.
+The Dow Jones Industrial Average fell 195 points, or 0.5% and the Nasdaq rose 0.1% as of 11:11 a.m.
 Eastern.
 The weaker trading follows another record-setting day for both the S&P 500 and the Nasdaq.

 The key focus this week comes on Wednesday, when the U.S. releases its latest update on inflation at the consumer level and the Federal Reserve announces its latest update on interest rates.
 The U.S. will also release its latest update on prices at the wholesale level on Thursday.

 Wall Street expects the government's consumer price index to remain unchanged at 3.4% in May.
-Inflation has seemingly stalled around 3%, complicating the Fed's goal of taming inflation back to its target rate of 2%.
+Inflation as measured by the CPI is down sharply from its peak at 9.1% in 2022, but it has seemingly stalled around 3%.
+That has complicated the Fed's goal of taming inflation back to its target rate of 2%.

 When Fed officials released their last projections in March, they indicated the typical member foresaw roughly three cuts to interest rates in 2024.
 That projection will almost certainly fall this time around.

 Data on the economy have come in mixed recently, and traders are hoping for a slowdown that stops short of a recession and is just right in magnitude.
-A cooldown would put less upward pressure on inflation, which could encourage the Federal Reserve to cut rates.
+A cooldown would put less upward pressure on inflation, which could encourage the Fed to cut rates.
+Lower interest rates could fuel more growth for the broader stock market.
+Major indexes have been rallying to records, though, despite worries about sticky inflation and high interest rates.

+The economy has remained resilient with support from a strong jobs market and consumer spending.
+Consumers are becoming increasingly stressed, especially those with lower incomes, and retailers have been warning investors about the potential impact to earnings and revenue.
+The U.S. jobs market has been showing some signs of cooling, which could ease inflation but add more stress to consumers.

 Stocks in Europe fell and stocks in Asia were mixed.